A glimpse of the chaos in Haiti, a country reeling with effectively no leader

 One man who used to work as a tourist guide, and now is just trying to find any work to keep food on his table, says what is happening in Haiti is not just criminal gangs revolting.
 He says this is an awakening: Haitians have lived in poverty and neglect for too long and they're just fed up.

-On the border before crossing into Haiti, NPR talked to Frismer Fidele.
-He was leaning against a fence watching busloads of Haitians being deported across the border back to Haiti.
-Despite the increase in violence in Haiti, the Dominican Republic's mass deportation program hasn't stopped.
+On the border before crossing into Haiti, NPR talked to Frismer Fidele, a Haitian man who was leaning against a fence and watching busloads of fellow citizen being deported across the border back to Haiti.
+Despite the surge in violence in Haiti, the Dominican Republic's mass deportation program hasn't stopped.

-For many years, Fidele said, there has been a government in Haiti that doesn't know how poor people are living.
+For many years, Fidele said, the Haitian government has known little about how poor people are living.
 "All we want is new leadership, so we can have elections, so we can be heard," he said.

-Rafael Maqueson is waiting for work in the shade in between two big shipping containers.
+Another Haitian, Rafael Maqueson, is waiting for work in the Dominican Republic in the shade nearby, in between two big shipping containers.
 He's 23, but he looks much younger.

 Ever since he graduated high school, he says, he's been trying to build a life.
 But it's hard because the only job he seems to be able to get is to shuttle luggage for travelers from one border to another.
 He used to earn enough money to pay for a place to live.
 These days, it's just enough to eat.

-Asked if he sees any hope for change, he says, "Haiti has been the same since he was born.
+Asked if he sees any hope for change, he says, "Haiti has been the same since I was born.
 What makes you think anything will change?"

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.